charleezychang/obs-notes/Angular/Components.md

 	- supports `:host` and `::ng-deep` (turns into global styles, discouraged)
 2. ViewEncapsulation.ShadowDom
 	- uses Shadow DOM API
-	- attaches shadow root to the component's host which guarantees only the component's styles apply to the elements of the template
+	- attaches shadow root to the component's host which guarantees only the component's styles apply to the elements of the template, global styles cannot penetrate this scope
 3. ViewEncapsulation.None
 	- behave like global style
 #### Inputs and Outputs